zgs225/gomodifytags/README.md

   - If no tags are provided, the command will add the `json` tag by default.
   - To add multiple tags, separate them with spaces.
   - To add options for a tag, append them after the tag name, separated by a comma.
+  - To use the template option, specify a tag with a format like `tag=template:{field}`, where `{field}` corresponds to the relevant field name.
+This option can only appear once per command.

 - **Examples:**